aregsar/aregsarblog/blog/2020/create-laravel-project-with-multiple-redis-stores/index.md

 Note that the `default` connection has a `database` default of `0` and the `cache` connection has a `database` default of `1` to assign separate databases to those connections that are configured to use the same Redis server.

+The `cache` connection in this `config/database.php` is set to be the default cache connection in the `config/cache.php` file.

-We will use the `default` connection for all in app access to Redis that directly use the Laravel `Redis` provider.
+The `default` connection will be used for all in app access to Redis that directly use the Laravel `Redis` provider.

-> Note: Unlike in the session,cache and queue configuration files, there is no special `default` setting in the config/database.php file that is set to the default redis connection.
-Instead by default when we use the Laravel `Redis` facade, helper or provider without specifying the connection to use, the connection that is labeled `default` will be used.
+> Note: Unlike in the cache, session and queue configuration files, there is no configuration file that has a default connection setting that is set to the `default` redis connection in config/database.php.
+Instead by default when we use the Laravel `Redis` facade,global helper or provider without specifying the redis connection to use, the redis connection in config/database.php that is labeled `default` will be used.

-We will use the `cache` connection for all in app access to Redis that uses the Laravel `Cache` provider.

 We need to add two more connections named `queue` and `session` for the Laravel `Session` and `Queue` providers to use.

-We will choose database numbers that are unique for each of the redis connections.

-> Note: A Redis server allows up to 16 unique databases

-The resulting final set of connections is shown below:
+We also need to modify the `cache` connection to use the same redis connection `database` setting as all the other redis connections.
+This is because redis clusters used in production do not support multiple redis databases.
+We also need to add a `prefix` setting to all the connections to identify each separately.

+For these reasone we will remove the out of box redis connections in database.php and replace them with the four connections below:

 ```bash
  'redis' => [